Sim4n6/plasoWiki/Troubleshooting.md

 * logging to a log file `log2timeline.py --log-file=log2timeline.log ...`;
 * running in debug mode `log2timeline.py --debug ...`;
-* running in single process mode this will bypass any issues with multi processing `log2timeline.py --single-processs ...`;
+* running in single process mode this will bypass any issues with multi processing `log2timeline.py --single-process ...`;
-* mounting the file system as well to bypass libraries (modules) supporting the file system, e.g. the SleuthKit and pytsk.
+* mounting the file system as well to bypass libraries (modules) supporting the file system, e.g. the SleuthKit and pytsk;
+* running in single process and debug mode, see section below.

 ## Import errors
 It sometimes happen that the tests fail with an import error e.g.